milikhin/seabass2/README.md

 * Sailfish OS

-Seabass is based on the awesome [Ace editor](https://github.com/ajaxorg/ace).

 Features:
 * Syntax highlighting for over 120 programming/markup languages
 * Native look and feel for each platform